 Maung Maung Tun wrote a letter to the editor in response to an article written by Zaw Min Aung on July 30 about Naypyidaw’s Myoma market, which set up operations within 100 days of the new civilian-led government taking office in April.
 In his letter, he accused Zaw Min Aung of making factual errors.

-After he wrote the letter to the editor, Zaw Min Aung sued him under Article 66(d), Maung Maung Tun said.
+After he wrote the letter to the editor, Zaw Min Aung sued him under Section 66(d), Maung Maung Tun said.

 Reported by Aung Theinkha Thiri Min Zin for RFA’s Myanmar Service.
 Translated by Khet Mar.
 Written in English by Roseanne Gerin.